-Stakeholder Engagement Statement The Directors and Their Duties under Section 172 of the Companies Act 2006 (Section 172)
+Stakeholder Engagement Statement

+The Directors and Their Duties under Section 172 of the Companies Act 2006 (Section 172)

 Selfridges Retail Limited (Selfridges) is incorporated in the UK and headquartered in London.
-Selfridges is a world renowned retailer which provides leading luxury shopping experiences for customers from across the globe; and it is part of the wider 'Selfridges Group' comprised of Selfridges and other international retail businesses.
+Selfridges is a world-renowned retailer and it is part of the wider 'Selfridges Group' comprised of Selfridges and other international retail businesses.

-Selfridges has its flagship store on London's Oxford Street along with two stores in Manchester at Exchange Square and the Trafford Centre, as well as another in Birmingham Bullring Centre and also a digital business.
-These stores are recognised as some of the world's top retail destinations.
-Selfridges is renowned for its unique shopping experiences for both domestic and international customers.
-Selfridges' vision remains focused on creating amazing destinations, offering world-class customer service with emphasis on sustainability in how we conduct our every-day business.
-Our strategy is built around three driving forces: 1) create amazing destinations, 2) inspire people and enable success and 3) deliver the unique Selfridges spirt to both our customers and colleagues.
+Selfridges has its flagship store on London's Oxford Street along with two stores in Manchester at Exchange Square and the Trafford Centre, as well as another in Birmingham Bullring Centre and also a digital business through website and mobile application.
+Since 1909, Selfridges has been at the forefront of retail, offering amazing destinations and unique shopping experiences for both domestic and international customers.